ChrystleMyrnaLobo/PersonCounter/README.md

 # Person Counter
-Keep track of people entering and leaving the frame using IoU for data association - naive approachCount the total people present in the video (sequence of images).
+Count the total people present in the video (sequence of images).
 For a given frame `t`,
 - count of people in current frame `cnt`
 - count of people not present wrt previous frame `cnt_entry`
 - count people present `cnt_exit`